frontiersi/land_cover_mapping_DEAfrica/README.md

 ## List of folders and files
 - Supplementary_Data: folder containing shapefiles used for pre-/post-processing
-- modules: folder containing Python script modules
+- modules: Python script modules for processing
-- notebooks: folder containing Jupyter Notebooks demonstrating the classification workflow
+- notebooks: Jupyter Notebooks demonstrating the classification workflow
+- GEE_Lesotho: a copy of the GEE JavaScript repository provided by FAO